 What is a conversion funnel?

 All online businesses are comprised of a certain number of steps that transform visitors into clients.
-With that in mind, if you’re reading this article, it’s probably because you’re interested by the thorny questions, How can I convert my visitors into clients, and, even more importantly, How can I make them loyal clients?
+With that in mind, if you’re reading this article, it’s probably because you’re interested in the thorny questions, How can I convert my visitors into clients, and, even more importantly, How can I make them loyal clients?

 Whether you want your website visitors to leave their email address, download an ebook or buy your products, they’ll pass through a certain number of steps before this objective is realized.
 These steps make up your site’s conversion funnel.